On exact sequences of Hodge theoretic fundamental groups: Introduction

-Let $\LS(X)$ be the category of $\Q$-local systems on $X$ that is defined over $\Z$.
-There's an obvious forgetful functor of Tannakian categories from $\VMHS(X)\to \LS(X)$, and the Tannakian subcategory generated by the essential image of this functor is the subcategory of $\LS(X)$ whose objects are local systems that are subquotients of local systems underlying variation of mixed Hodge structures in $\VMHS(X)$.
+Let $\LS(X)$ be the category of $\Q$-local systems on $X$ with an underlying integral structure.
+There's an obvious forgetful functor of Tannakian categories from $\VMHS(X)\to \LS(X)$, and the Tannakian subcategory generated by the essential image of this functor is the subcategory of $\LS(X)$ whose objects are local systems that are subquotients of local systems underlying variations of mixed Hodge structure in $\VMHS(X)$.
 Following the notation in \cite{DE22}, we denote this subcategory $\LS^\text{Hdg}(X)$, and via Tannakian duality, we have a closed embedding $\pi_1(\LS^\text{Hdg}(X),F_x)\to \pi_1(\VMHS(X),F_x)$.
-On the other hand, the constant variations of mixed Hodge structures form a sub-Tannakian category of $\VMHS(X)$ which is isomorphic to the category of $\Q$-mixed Hodge structures $\MHS$, and so Tannakian duality gives us a map $\pi_1(\VMHS(X), F_x)\to \pi_1(\MHS,F)$, where $F$ is the forgetful functor from $\MHS$ to the category of $\Q$-vector spaces.
+On the other hand, the constant variations of mixed Hodge structure form a sub-Tannakian category of $\VMHS(X)$ which is isomorphic to the category of graded-polarizable $\Q$-mixed Hodge structures $\MHS$, and so Tannakian duality gives us a map $\pi_1(\VMHS(X), F_x)\to \pi_1(\MHS,F)$, where $F$ is the forgetful functor from $\MHS$ to the category of $\Q$-vector spaces.
 From now on, we will omit the fiber functor when the context is clear.
-Andr\'{e} \cite[Theorem C. 11]{And21} observed that the following sequence is a (split) short exact sequence A similar observation is made by D'Addezio and Esnault \cite[Corollary 4.7]{DE22} who worked with $\Q$-variation of mixed Hodge structure with no underlying integral structure.
+Andr\'{e} \cite[Theorem C. 11]{And21} showed that the following sequence is a (split) short exact sequence See also the work of D'Addezio and Esnault \cite[Corollary 4.7]{DE22} who worked with $\Q$-variations of mixed Hodge structure with no underlying integral structure.\footnote{Arapura also attempted to prove the exactness of this sequence \cite[Theorem 2.6]{Ara10}, but a gap was found in his work by D'Addezio and Esnault \cite[Remark 4.8]{DE22}.}

+\begin{remark} We have chosen to work with variation of mixed Hodge structures with an underlying integral structure, mainly because that assumption is needed when we discuss non-abelian Hodge locus in section \ref{section: non-abelian Hodge locus} and it also makes the computation we are going to do in section \ref{section: Pic^1} more tractable. \end{remark}

-In \cite{Xu24}, we are able to generalize this sequence to the relative setting: Throughout this paper, by \textit{a smooth projective family of algebraic varieties}, we mean a smooth projective morpshim $f:X\to B$ between smooth, connected complex algebraic varieties with connected fibers.
+In section \ref{section: SES}, we first generalize this short exact sequence to the relative setting.
+Throughout this paper, by \textit{a smooth projective family of algebraic varieties}, we mean a smooth projective morpshim $f\colon X\to B$ between smooth, connected complex algebraic varieties with connected fibers.
 Fix some base point $b\in B$ and $x\in X_b:=f^{-1}(b)$.
-Then \cite[Corollary 5.8]{Xu24} says that we have a right exact sequence \footnote{In \cite{Xu24}, the statement is proven for $\Q$-variations with no underlying integral structure, but the same proof works in the new setting}
+We have the following proposition: \begin{theorem} The following natural sequence of Hodge theoretic fundamental groups induced by $f\colon X\to B$ is an exact sequence of affine group schemes: \end{theorem}